raymondcolebaugh/raymondcolebaugh.github.io/_posts/2016-08-29-getting-started-with-jekyll-github-pages.markdown

  The `_site` directory contains the rendered site, and should be configured to be ignored by your version control system.

 ### Advanced Asset Management
-As you progress, you'll start bringing in external source, CSS frameworks, JavaScript libraries, etc. At this point, it can be beneficial to add more advanced asset handling capabilities. [jekyll-assets](https://github.com/jekyll/jekyll-assets) uses Sprockets to provide asset pipeline functionality.
+As you progress, you'll start bringing in external sources, CSS frameworks, JavaScript libraries, etc. At this point, it can be beneficial to add more advanced asset handling capabilities. [jekyll-assets](https://github.com/jekyll/jekyll-assets) uses Sprockets to provide asset pipeline functionality.
 This functionality will be familiar to anyone coming from Ruby on Rails.
 Besides syncing your vendor sources, jekyll-assets also supports:

 * file digesting
 * asset compression